SCCapstone/deepseek/README.md

 1. Make sure docker container is running
 2. Enter the command `docker exec -it deepseek-frontend npm test` to test the frontend
     - Testing folder is located at frontend/src/\_\_tests\_\_
-3. Enter the command `docker exec -it deepseek-backend pytest` to test the backend
+3. Enter the command `sh scripts/test_backend.sh` to test the backend
 4. Navigate to http://localhost:4000 and run selenium IDE
     - Download tests under /testing directory
     - Run tests through selenium IDE